Small Business HQ

 3. Managing the Time and Cost Associated with CRM Implementation

 Every technological implementation comes with costs in terms of money and time.
-Many organizations fail to predict the outcomes of their CRM implementation and are therefore reluctant to invest in the costs associated with this.
+Many organizations fail to predict the outcomes of their CRM implementation and are therefore reluctant to invest in the costs associated with it.

 Considering the cost, it can be a challenge for decision-makers to invest such a significant amount.
+This is why careful planning is essential for successful implementation.

-Following are the factors associated with the total cost of CRM.
+The following are the factors associated with the total cost of CRM.

 Managing the Time and Cost Associated with CRM Implementation